 Collective decision-making

 Animals have to make decisions (such as where to look for food) and animals in groups, in addition to moving together, have to make collective decisions, to ensure that the group stays (mostly) together.
 We trained two groups of Golden Shiners (pictured at left) to find food based on different types of cues.
 We then mixed the fish from both groups.
 By following the lead of the front few fish, such mixed groups were able to reach a consensus and search mostly in locations that contained both types of trained cues.
-[PDF] [Videos].
-We also recently showed that zebrafish, when choosing between two options in a Y-maze, use a simple rule - copy the choice of the last individual you saw make a choice ahead of you - to guide their choice.
-This rule is surprisingly accurate in matching the choice recommended by more complex approaches, such as using the sequence of choices you observed to figure out what information each previous individual had [PDF].
+[PDF] [Videos]

 Collective learning